GluuFederation/docs-gg-prod/docs/source/tutorials/oidc-steppedup-auth-tutorial.md

 Register your upstream website as a Service.

 For this demo, we are using [`http://localhost:4400`](https://github.com/GluuFederation/gluu-gateway/tree/version_4.0/gg-demo/node-ejs) as the Upstream Website, the application where OpenID Connect Authentication is added.
-End users always request to the Kong proxy first, then the plugin performs authentication.
+End-users always request to the Kong proxy first, then the plugin performs authentication.
 If it's successful, Kong will forward the request to the upstream website and serve the content returned by the upstream website.

 Follow these step to add a Service using GG UI